talos-vulndev/afl-dyninst/README.txt

 written to the same location with a ".ins" suffix as not to overwrite the original ones.
 Make sure to backup the originals and then rename the instrumented ones to original name.

+Switch -m allows you to only instrument basic blocks of a minimum size - the default minimum size is 1

+Switch -f fixes a dyninst bug that lead to bugs in the instrumented program: our basic block instrumentation function loaded into the instrumentd binaries uses the edi/rdi.
+However dyninst does not always saves and restores it when instrumenting that function leading to crashes and changed program behaviour when the register is used for function parameters.

 The instrumentation library "libDyninst.so" must be available in the current working directory as that is where the instrumented binary will be looking for it.